-Certain foods can also trigger pain and inflammation to your gums and teeth and cause bad breath.
+Certain foods can also trigger pain and inflammation in your gums and teeth and cause bad breath.
 Here are some of the foods that you need to avoid treating your toothache more effectively:

 It is very important to know which foods can give you a painful toothache and which ones can ease your pain.
 Certain food groups are known to have this problem.
 According to dentists’ studies, sweet foods are the most common factor for this kind of toothache.
 This includes both white and refined sugars.

 Tooth pain under the crown can also be caused by improper or wearing of your teeth.
 If you want to avoid this kind of dental problem from affecting your smile, you should keep in mind a few points.